Beartooth Mt. Ascent Frequently Asked Questions About Our Catholic Christian Rehab

 6. Can he earn any money?

-After completing the initial 120 program a young man can earn $25 a week up to $75a week depending on his overall weekly score on his passport to manhood evaluation.
+After completing the initial 120 program a young man can earn $25 a week and up to $75 a week depending on his overall weekly score on his passport to manhood evaluation.
 He must earn an 8.5 or above on his passport to earn money for that week.
 If he breaks the rules of the program, he may have part or all of his banked income taken away to make restitution for his actions.

 The money he earns will be in the form of a weekly stipend that is “banked” until he is ready to leave the program.
 Some of his “banked” money can be used for outings such as going to a movie, eating at restaurants, or going skiing.
 (Note: Students who are on reduced tuition do not get participate in this “earning” program)